Learn

 Pedal: Flow = light half-pedal with tiny carry; Color = lighter, cleaner, no real blur.

 Why it works: Both paths keep the bar alive without making any one chord become the event.
 Flow stays smooth and low-pressure.
-Color stays calm because the top contour G–F#–F–G feels like a soft change of light, not a reveal.
+Color stays calm because the top note gently lowers and then returns, which feels like a soft change of light, not a reveal.

 What breaks it instantly: The moment one chord feels important.

-What breaks it 100%: The instant any chord behaves like an event, Calm is gone.
-Strong top-note accents, cadential beat 4, heavy bass, or blurred pedal break it immediately.
+What breaks it 100%: The instant any chord feels like an event, Calm is gone.
+Strong top-note accents, a heavy landing on beat 4, a loud bass, or too much pedal break it immediately.

 Emotion recipe